renode/renode-docs/source/introduction/testing.rst

 .. note::

-    Note that interacting with the running test may influence the results.
+    Interacting with the running test may influence the results.

 Saving state of failed tests
 ++++++++++++++++++++++++++++

-Renode's testing framework allows automatic creation of snapshots of failed tests in order to load them later to inspect the state of the simulation and/or run it further.
+Renode's testing framework allows the automatic creation of snapshots of failed tests in order to load them later to inspect the state of the simulation and/or run them further.
-This feature is specially helpful in the non-interactive CI environments.
+This feature is especially helpful in non-interactive CI environments.

 To enable automatic creation of snapshots for failed tests, set the ``RENODE_CI_MODE`` environment variable before running the ``renode-test`` command::

     $ RENODE_CI_MODE=YES renode-test my_test.robot

-Each time the snapshot is created it will be given a name corresponding to the failed test and you will see the message in console informing about the path to it.
+Each time the snapshot is created, it will be given a name corresponding to the failed test and you will see the message in the console informing you about the path to it.
 All snapshots will be saved in the ``output/tests/snapshots`` directory.

 .. note::